carecornersg/test2/docs/index.md

-# CAS User Guide - test
+# CAS User Guide - test2

 Welcome to the CAS (Call Activation System) User Guide (Test2).
 This documentation will walk you through the complete process of setting up and using the CAS system.